ashutoshvarma/UMIPs/UMIPs/umip_add_R3-APR21_and_R3-MAY21_price_identifiers.md

 ```
 CUTOFF = 1619568000         # 28 April 2021 12:00:00 AM
 if dvm_timestamp >= CUTOFF:
-  Resolve price to the 30 day total RAI annualized redemptionRate coefficient.
+  Resolve price to the 30-day total RAI annualized redemptionRate coefficient.
 (See implementation)
 else:
   Resolve price to the 2-hour Time-Weighted Average Price for the Uniswap price of the R3 token quoted in RAI.
-R3 token address in technical specification.
+R3 token address in the technical specification.
 ```

 ## R3-MAY21/RAI